rodrigo2019/keras-yolo2/README.md

 "architecture":         "./examples/custom_backend.SuperTinyYoloFeature",
 ```
 if your custom_backend file are in the root directory you must use ```./``` in order to indicate that you are using a file instead a known backend

+for the generator callback specified into json config, it works in the same way than the custom backend, check the examples into ./examples/generator_callback.py

 ## Using CSV files
 first change the option ```xml``` to ```csv``` in this line on json file: